 Now that we have vegan fish, let’s make fish rolls!
+Introducing Vegan Braised Fish Rolls!

 These “fish” rolls have the same base as our fish fillets, but are shaped in a different way and braised in a delicious and garlicky black pepper sauce.
 It’s tender, juicy, and flaky at the same time!
 Let’s do it!

-HOW TO PREPARE VEGAN FISH ROLLS
+HOW TO PREPARE VEGAN BRAISED FISH ROLLS

 Once the TVP slices are fully rehydrated, drain and rinse.
 Squeeze as much water as possible and transfer to a food processor.
 Next, add garlic, sugar, onion powder, dried dill, and dulse, and process until you get a flaky paste.
 At this point, feel free to add your favorite spices!
-Smoked paprika would probably make a nice addition for a smoky flavor.
+Smoked paprika would probably make a nice addition to a smoky flavor.

 To make the rolls, cut nori sheets into rectangles.
 Place about two tablespoons of the fish mixture on the bottom of each sheet and roll it out tightly.
-Then, to close the rolls, slightly wet the end of the nori with diluted cornstarch, this will allow the nori to stick.
+Then, to close the rolls, slightly wet the end of the nori with diluted cornstarch.
+This will allow the nori to stick.

 COOKING VEGAN FISH ROLLS